firma-project/firma-backend/README.md

 This is a backend for Firma Project.

-The Firma project is yet another corporate piece of software to engage employees to collaborate with others.
-Employees could vote for each other for each aid they received.
+The Firma project is another corporate piece of software to engage employees to collaborate with others.
+Employees could vote for each other and exchange their votes for coins.
+Coins could be used in The Store, where employees could by-products or "love cards".
+Love cards are donated for charity institutions

 ### Technologies Used